codeandmarketing/local-service-landing-page/readme.md

 2. Minify and paste your CSS in the head.
 3. Minify and paste JavaScript in the footer.
 Unless you have a reason to use jQuery, do not use it.
 In most cases it's uneeded bloat that will slow down the load time.
 4. Use small, highly optimized files in the .jpeg or .svg format if possible.
-5. Use GEO tags on images for SEO# local-service-landing-page
+5. Use GEO tags on images for SEO